All About Aurora Postage Stamp Trains

 Faller is distinguished among their peers as having survived over seventy years intact; they also have an extremely broad product range, selling in excess of a million items each year.
 They've even published their own modeling magazine for many years.
 Faller is also known for their Car System in both HO and N Scales.
 It consists of battery-powered vehicles with magnets attached to the front wheels for steering; the magnets follow steel wires hidden under the road surface.
 The system is used extensively, and to great effect, by Miniatur Wunderland in Hamburg.

-In 1997 Faller acquired Pola, a former competitor in the structure kit market; the Pola line is now comprised solely of G Scale structures.
-For decades, many of Faller's older kits have been rebranded by Model Power (now owned by Model Rectifier Corporation), Life-Like (now part of Walthers), Associated Hobby Manufacturers (AHM, now IHC), Atlas, Parkway Industries and others.
+In 1997 Faller acquired Pola, a former competitor in the structure kit market; the Pola name was retained for their G Scale structures; the rest of the product line was fully absorbed into Faller's.
+For decades, many of Faller's older kits have been rebranded by Model Power (now owned by Model Rectifier Corporation), Life-Like (now part of Walthers), Associated Hobby Manufacturers (AHM, now IHC), Atlas, Precision Miniatures, Parkway Industries and others.
 Their kits were also imported into the US directly by Charles C. Merzbach; this ad features three kits that were also branded for Postage Stamp: 4152-250, 4162-125 and 4111-250.

 Postage Stamp Trains is a Trademark of the Aurora Plastics Corporation.